dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

     1. Create a new <xref:System.Windows.Interop.HwndSource> object with the parent window as its `parent` parameter.

-    2. Create an instance of your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content class.
+    2. Create an instance of your WPF content class.

-    3. Assign a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content object to the <xref:System.Windows.Interop.HwndSource.RootVisual%2A> property of the <xref:System.Windows.Interop.HwndSource>.
+    3. Assign a reference to the WPF content object to the <xref:System.Windows.Interop.HwndSource.RootVisual%2A> property of the <xref:System.Windows.Interop.HwndSource>.

     4. Get the HWND for the content.
 The <xref:System.Windows.Interop.HwndSource.Handle%2A> property of the <xref:System.Windows.Interop.HwndSource> object contains the window handle (HWND).
 To get an HWND that you can use in the unmanaged part of your application, cast `Handle.ToPointer()` to an HWND.

-5. Implement a managed class that contains a static field to hold a reference to your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
-This class allows you to get a reference to the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content from your Win32 code.
+5. Implement a managed class that contains a static field to hold a reference to your WPF content.
+This class allows you to get a reference to the WPF content from your Win32 code.

-6. Assign the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content to the static field.
+6. Assign the WPF content to the static field.

-7. Receive notifications from the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content by attaching a handler to one or more of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] events.
+7. Receive notifications from the WPF content by attaching a handler to one or more of the WPF events.

-8. Communicate with the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content by using the reference that you stored in the static field to set properties, and so on.
+8. Communicate with the WPF content by using the reference that you stored in the static field to set properties, and so on.

 > [!NOTE]
-> You can also use [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] to implement your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content.
+> You can also use WPF content.
 However, you will have to compile it separately as a dynamic-link library (DLL) and reference that DLL from your Win32 application.
 The remainder of the procedure is similar to that outlined above.

 <a name="implementing_the_application"></a>
 ## Implementing the Host Application
- This section describes how to host [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in a basic Win32 application.
+ This section describes how to host WPF content in a basic Win32 application.
 The content itself is implemented in C++/CLI as a managed class.
-For the most part, it is straightforward [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] programming.
+For the most part, it is straightforward WPF programming.
 The key aspects of the content implementation are discussed in [Implementing the WPF Content](#implementing_the_wpf_page).

 - [The Basic Application](#the_basic_application)